HARSH6309/web-agent/README.md

 - Analyzes content using GPT
 - Summarizes into a research report

+If Open AI Key not set, then kindly set you own Open AI API Key and Serp API as well.
+Although I have already included them in the code, if they dont work then kindly set them in your virtual environment.

 To run -
 open terminal & type -
 uvicorn main:app --reload